gorkhadev/gorkha.dev/_tutorials/ruby/calculator-ruby.md

 ## Solution Steps

 {% include util/note.html
-    note="The solution I described here is one of the simplest solution.
+    note="The solution I described here is one of the simplests solutions.
-          I recommend you to first try to write program which is functional and then think of optimization or style improvement later." type="caution"
+    I recommend to write a working program first, and then think of optimization or style improvements later." type="caution"
 %}

-Follow the steps below to build the simple calculator in Ruby.
+Follow the steps below to build a simple calculator in Ruby.

-- Let's first print the menu to the screen to get operation to be performed from user.
+- Let's print a menu to the screen to show the available operations to the user.

   ```ruby
   puts "--- Calculator ---"